 Expenditure under Section 137(4) of the Local Government Act 1972 must benefit people in the area on activities or projects not specifically covered or authorised by other powers.
 This figure is reviewed annually and notified to the Council in January each year.
-The Community Council has used its Section 137 Powers during 2020/21 to fund and ensure there is continued provision of the three School Crossing Patrols in the Acton Community as the specific powers in respect of this provision lie with the Principal Authority.
-The Community Council's current budget provision for financial assistance grants is £3,500.
-However this budget was overspent during 2020/21 and 2021/22 due to the Council's decisions to relax the criteria and funding levels for the remainder of the Financial year having regard to the financial impact of the current pandemic on local clubs and organisations and other bodies that work with residents in the Acton Community.
+The Community Council has used its Section 137 Powers during 2023/24 and 2024/25 to fund and ensure there is continued provision of the four School Crossing Patrols in the Acton Community as the specific powers in respect of this provision lie with the Principal Authority.